 Sellafield Ltd is home to one of the most highly respected apprentice programs in the UK.

-Their Degree Apprenticeships offer the perfect balance of on-the-job training and experience whilst enabling you to also study for a degree without having to cover the cost of tuition.
+Their Degree Apprenticeships offer the perfect balance of on-the-job training and experience whilst enabling you to study for a degree without covering the cost of tuition.

 Higher-level qualifications than a regular apprenticeship